Material-handling equipment: Industrial trucks

 Hand trucks (including carts and dollies), the simplest type of industrial truck, cannot transport or stack pallets, is non-powered, and requires the operator to walk.
 A pallet jack, which cannot stack a pallet, uses front wheels mounted inside the end of forks that extend to the floor as the pallet is only lifted enough to clear the floor for subsequent travel.
 A counterbalanced lift truck (sometimes referred to as a forklift truck, but other attachments besides forks can be used) can transport and stack pallets and allows the operator to ride on the truck.
 The weight of the vehicle (and operator) behind the front wheels of truck counterbalances weight of the load (and weight of vehicle beyond front wheels); the front wheels act as a fulcrum or pivot point.
 Narrow-aisle trucks usually require that the operator stand-up while riding in order to reduce the truck's turning radius.
 Reach mechanisms and outrigger arms that straddle and support a load can be used in addition to the just the counterbalance of the truck.
 On a turret truck, the forks rotate during stacking, eliminating the need for the truck itself to turn in narrow aisles.
 An order picker allows the operator to be lifted with the load to allow for less-than-pallet-load picking.
 Automated guided vehicles (AGVs) are industrial trucks that can transport loads without requiring a human operator.

 Rail or wheel steered transfer carts are preferred for areas that do not have favourable conditions for the operation of forklifts.
 Rail transfer carts are carts that can move on the rail line.
 Wheel steered transfer carts can move independently of the route with battery powered energy systems.

 An electric tug is a small battery powered and pedestrian operated machine capable of either pushing or pulling a significantly heavier load than itself.
+The operation of industrial trucks is subject to safety regulations, including OSHA's 29 CFR 1910.176 for material handling.